-Almost everyone uses Excel in some form or fashion in the modern workforce, but many of us may be wasting a little too much time trying to format those pesky spreadsheets.
+Almost everyone uses Excel in some form or fashion in the modern workforce.
+But, as it turns out, many of us may be wasting a little too much time trying to format those pesky spreadsheets.

-By pressing F2, Excel will enter cell edit mode with the cursor at the end of the cell.
-A hand shortcut for making quick changes.
+One of the handiest Excel shortcuts can be accessed by simply pressing F2.
+This Excel shortcut will enter cell edit mode with the cursor at the end of the cell.
+This will prove invaluable for making quick changes.

-Pressing F4 will repeat your last action or edit.
-If you want to repaste something again or repeat a formula insert, this key will save time.
+Another powerful Excel shortcut is making good use of the F4 key.
+This will repeat your last action or edit.
+If you want to repaste something again or repeat a formula insert, this key will save you a ton of time.

-CTRL + ALT + F9 : Calculates all worksheets
+3. CTRL + ALT + F9: Calculates all worksheets

 This shortcut opens the format cells dialog box so that you can quickly make changes to the appearance of your cells.